armory/documentation/halyard-release-notes.md

 permalink: /halyard-release-notes/
 description: Release Notes For Halyard Armory
 collection: halyard_release_notes
+redirect_from:
+  - /halyard-releases/
+  - /halyard-release/
+  - /halyard-versions/
+  - /halyard-version/
 ---
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

+> You can also find [Armory's releases notes here.](https://docs.armory.io/release-notes/).

 ## Armory Halyard
 Armory Halyard is an extended version of Halyard that deploys Armory features.
 You can find the base OSS version: